bvbsandeep/laravue/README.md

 ## Set-Up instructions
-Make a copy of .env.example and rename the copied file to .env within the same folder location
+Make a copy of .env.example and rename the copied file to .env within the same folder location In the .env file, please make sure the value of APP_URL=http://127.0.0.1:8000 is updated as per the second step below.

 Open two terminal tabs
 1) In first terminal, navigate to resources/js folder and run npm install and later run npm run dev